 In 1999 O’Mara guest starred in four episodes of the ITV Prison drama series Bad Girls playing Virginia O’Kane, a former prostitute who claims to be disabled but is quickly proven to be anything but.
 While inside Virginia is able to use her charm to manipulate some of the inmates but her business arrangement with dodgy Jim Fenner (Jack Ellis) make her many enemies.
 In the season three finale the character is killed off sparking a whodunit plot lasting in season four.
 In 2003 the actress guest starred in several episodes of the newly re-launched Crossroads playing Lady Alice Fox.

-O’Mara was one of several guest stars lined up by new producer Yvon Grace to usher in a new “glam” era of the Motel based soap.
-Linda Robson, Emma Noble and er Lionel Blair.
+O’Mara was one of several guest stars lined up by new producer Yvon Grace to usher in a new “glam” era of the Motel-based soap.
 Lady Alice Fox was introduced as a potential business interest for new owners Max (Stuart Milligan) and Angel (Jane Asher) Samson and undoubtedly O’Mara was cast in the series because of her previous role in Dynasty.
 Lady Alice Fox appeared in five episodes although it was possible the character was intended to return for further episodes; Crossroads was cancelled by ITV cutting short its time on air.

-It is without doubt that Kate O’Mara will be best remembered for her glamorous roles in dramas such as Howards Way, Dynasty, Bad Girls and Doctor Who.
-The actresses long and varied career though should not be forgotten even if those roles she’s best remembered for are iconic.
+It is without a doubt that Kate O’Mara will be best remembered for her glamorous roles in dramas such as Howards Way, Dynasty, Bad Girls and Doctor Who.
+The actress’s long and varied career though should not be forgotten even if those roles she’s best remembered for are iconic.

 Michael Keohan is a radio presenter and has worked for stations including Lite FM and Capital Radio.

 He also from 2008-2009 wrote a monthly personal showbiz column for ATV Today.